mridang/dashclock-wifiinfo/README.md

-dashclock-wifiinfo
+dashclock-wireless
 ==================

-A Dashclock plugin that displays information about the phone's wireless network
+A Dashclock plugin that displays information about your current wireless network.